cooskun/animate-reactor/README.md

 }
 ```

+## Storybook

+To see Animate Reactor in action, [visit Storybook page](https://animate-reactor.netlify.app/).

 ## Enter and Exit

 Animate Reactor can get two animation which triggers after each other.
 Which means, you can have a **simple** timeline with this.
 See on example.